 This has been done since 1881, and some historic adobe buildings are still on the property.

-This is a park where you can see and learn about many natural worlds.
+This park lets you see and learn about many natural worlds.

-At ABQ Biopark, there is a zoo, an aquarium, and many animals that receive unique treatments to help them recover from injuries and illnesses.
+ABQ Biopark has a zoo, an aquarium, and many animals that receive unique treatments to help them recover from injuries and illnesses.

 At the zoo, you will see flamingos, penguins, condors, eagles, jaguars, leopards, lions, monkeys, and much more.